 The Abilities Unaware and Infiltrator ignore stat changes and Reflect/Light Screen (as well as Substitutes in Gen VI) respectively.

 In the Total War series certain units (such as longbowmen or those armed with axes in Medieval I and II) actually put heavily armored units, including those with the extremely expensive armory upgrades, at a disadvantage with this ability.

 Post-Marian Reforms legionaries in Rome: Total War can shrug off almost any kind of missile attack due to their heavy armour, but a volley of armour-piercing javelins from the right angle can devastate them.
 Especially fun with Bull Warriors, who have very poor defence for their price but sport the most pimped-out AP missile attack stats of any unit in the game.

-In Soldier Of Fortune, high-power weapons such as the sniper rifle can pierce both the player's and enemy's armor.
+In Soldier of Fortune, high-power weapons such as the sniper rifle can pierce both the player's and enemy's armor.

-The Pierce skill in Shin Megami Tensei III Nocturne, which allows those who have it to ignore the enemies' elemental resistances, immunities, and drains (but not repels).
+The Pierce skill in Shin Megami Tensei III: Nocturne, which allows those who have it to ignore the enemies' physical resistances, immunities, and drains (but not repels).
 You get it just in time, too, since that's the point in the game when your randomly encountered enemies may have as many as four or five out of eleven elements be useless against them.
 Having the skill, and jumping through a few hoops to be able to get it on your Mons, changes the last part of the game from insanely hard to merely sanely hard.